OpenFieldAutomation-OFA/ros-weed-control/cubemars_hardware/README.md

 ros2 control list_hardware_interfaces
 ```

 You can use any controller that claims one of the following command interfaces.
-You can only claim one at a time.
+Claiming multiple interfaces at the same time is not possible.
 - `effort` (Current Loop Mode)
 - `velocity` (Speed Loop Mode)
 - `position` (Position Loop Mode)

 Note that the Position-Speed Loop Mode is not implemented.
-This is done on purpose, as that mode expects a constant value for speed and acceleration, instead of feedforward values.
+This is done on purpose, as that mode expects a constant value for speed and acceleration, instead of feed-forward values.

 ## Parameters
 Hardware: